Will I definitely pass the ski/snowboard instructors’ exams?

 Where will I live if I work as a ski/snowboard instructor?

 The ski schools have houses for instructors.
-This is student-type accommodation with shared bathrooms and kitchens.
+This can be student-type accommodation with shared bathrooms and kitchens.
 It costs about from € 70 per month.
 Again, this cannot be guaranteed but generally the ski schools help instructors looking for accommodation.

 How long is the season?